 A macrobiotic dinner does not have to be complicated.
-Here are the tips to get dinner on the table or prepared quickly to be taken on the go.
+Here are the tips to get dinner on the table.

 If you are looking for a vegan burrito recipe––here you go!
 Check out this delicious and satisfying recipe for a macrobiotic burrito by Susan Waxman.

-When it comes to our health, we think about lungs, heart, and brain.
-However, we forget an integral part of our wellness comes from the large intestine and gut health.
 The large intestine fights off sickness, keeps lungs healthy, and helps us stay mentally strong.
-Have the strong health you always wanted!
+Learn how to get the strong health you have always wanted!

 Eastern medicine practices are often misunderstood and scrutinized by modern science.
-Influencing individuals to stay away from traditional practices that could support health.
-In this blog, we hope to change that by sharing information on shiatsu meridians.
-When shiatsu meridians, eastern principles, are applied to a massage, it can improve your health, treat illness, and create healing.
+However, when shiatsu meridians, an eastern concept, are applied to a massage, it can improve your health, treat illness, and create healing.

 What is in your salt?
 Salt should be evaluated on what type of salt is used, refined salt or unrefined sea salt, and when salt is added to food.
 This will determine if the salt will be harmful or beneficial to the body.

 The following is a nishime recipe that is light and refreshing for the start of warm weather.
-Prepared by Susan Waxman, acclaimed chef and macrobiotics expert at the Strengthening Health Institute.
+Prepared by Susan Waxman, acclaimed chef and macrobiotics expert at the SHI Macrobiotics.

-There are many diets that come and go and they can be difficult to determine how to follow them.
+There are many diets that come and go that can be difficult to follow.
 Macrobiotics shouldn’t be that way.
 Learn how to create a meal plan that doesn’t focus on the latest trends, but on long-lasting staples from historically healthy civilizations.

-The vegan diet and lifestyle abstains from the consumption and use of all animal and dairy products including silk, honey, and leather.
-Some only follow the vegan diet plan while others incorporate veganism in all daily aspects.
+The vegan diet and lifestyle abstains from the consumption and use of all animal and dairy products.
 The adoption of a vegan diet or lifestyle leads to many personal discoveries and challenges.

 George Ohsawa was a pioneer far ahead of his time.
 He created models for understanding, interpreting, and living all aspects of life.